AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 :::info Compatibility

-in [AdGuard Browser Extension for Chrome MV3](/general/adguard-browser-extension/mv3-version), rules with the [`$jsinject`](https://github.com/AdguardTeam/tsurlfilter/tree/master/packages/tsurlfilter/src/rules/declarative-converter#exception_rules_modifiers__$jsinject) modifier cannot be converted to DNR.
+in [AdGuard for Chrome MV3][ext-mv3] rules with the [`$jsinject`](https://github.com/AdguardTeam/tsurlfilter/tree/master/packages/tsurlfilter/src/rules/declarative-converter#exception_rules_modifiers__$jsinject) modifier cannot be converted to DNR.
 We only use them in the TSurlFilter engine to disable some cosmetic rules.

 :::